 2. Jackie Robinson – Broke the “color barrier” in major league baseball in 1947, paving the way for thousands who have followed and will follow, prospectively.

 3. Muhammed Ali – World champion boxer and an inspiration to blacks worldwide.
+His renown and influence superseded boxing and sports, in general.

 4. Oprah Winfrey – Strong media personality and role model to AAs and women, in general.